Baked Glazed Donuts

 Spoon batter into a pastry bag fitted with a large round tip and fill each doughnut cup 3/4 full.
 Bake about 8 minutes, until the tops spring back when touched.
 Turn doughnuts out on a wire rack to cool completely.
 Repeat with remaining batter, allowing pan to cool completely and spraying with nonstick spray in between batches.
 If making mini donuts, cut the baking time back to 6 minutes.

-Make the Glaze: Make the glaze: In a medium bowl, whisk the glaze ingredients together until completely smooth.
+Make the glaze: In a medium bowl, whisk the glaze ingredients together until completely smooth.
 Add more cream to thin or more confectioners’ sugar to thicken, if desired.
 I always add a little salt to offset the sweetness.

 Set rack with cooled doughnuts over a piece of waxed paper or inside a sheet pan.
 Dip each donut into the glaze, then place back on the rack.
 Top with sprinkles.
 To make multiple colors, I dipped 1/3 of the donuts in the white glaze.
 Then, I added a few drops of pink food coloring to get the desired color.
 I dipped another third of the donuts in the pink glaze.
 Finally, I added some red and more pink food coloring to get a deeper tone (if you want red, don’t add any more pink) and dipped the last third in this glaze.